Created by the Ask Leif Team — Reviewed and Edited by Shane

-Get ready for the ultimate Andean adventure!
-This 7-day road trip through Peru's Sacred Valley, Cusco, and Machu Picchu is designed for the intrepid explorer eager to uncover ancient mysteries and breathtaking landscapes at their own pace.
+Beyond the well-trodden paths of Peru, this journey through the Sacred Valley, Cusco, and Machu Picchu is designed for the intrepid explorer eager to uncover ancient mysteries and breathtaking landscapes at their own pace.
 From the bustling markets of Pisac to the awe-inspiring heights of Machu Picchu, you'll experience the heart of Inca civilization.

-Imagine a journey where ancient Inca mysteries unfold before your eyes, where every turn of the road reveals breathtaking Andean landscapes, and where the vibrant culture of Peru embraces you at every step.
-This 7-day road trip through the Sacred Valley and Cusco is designed for the adventurous spirit who craves independence, flexibility, and a deep dive into the heart of Inca civilization.
+From the ancient streets of Cusco, set out on a journey through the Sacred Valley, where every turn of the road reveals breathtaking Andean landscapes, and where the vibrant culture of Peru embraces you at every step.
+This 7-day adventure, immersing you in the wonders of the Sacred Valley and Cusco, is designed for the adventurous spirit who craves independence, flexibility, and a deep dive into the heart of Inca civilization.
 You'll navigate stunning mountain passes, discover hidden ruins, and savor authentic Peruvian flavors, all at your own pace.

 This isn't just a trip; it's an immersive experience tailored for those who love the freedom of the open road and the thrill of discovery.
-From the bustling markets of Pisac to the majestic heights of Machu Picchu, and from the colonial charm of Cusco to the enigmatic Moray terraces, you'll uncover the soul of Peru.
+From the vibrant salt pans of Maras to the majestic heights of Machu Picchu, and from the colonial charm of Cusco to the enigmatic Moray terraces, you'll uncover the soul of Peru.
 With a private driver at your command, you'll bypass the crowds and explore off-the-beaten-path gems, making every moment uniquely yours.

-Prepare to be captivated by the dramatic scenery, the warmth of the local people, and the profound history etched into every stone.
+Beyond the well-trodden paths of Cusco and Machu Picchu, you will discover the Sacred Valley's hidden gems, the warmth of the local people, and the profound history etched into every stone. the warmth of the local people, and the profound history etched into every stone.
 This itinerary ensures you acclimatize comfortably, maximize your time at iconic sites, and indulge in authentic experiences that many travelers miss.
 Get ready to embark on an unforgettable Andean adventure, where every day promises a new wonder and a deeper connection to this extraordinary land.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.